Osmium in general

 Of course, this is not true, because diamonds burn in fire just like a piece of wood.
 On the other hand, they are subject to the myth of being incredibly rare.
 That is why people believe that diamonds have value.
 However, to be honest, they are absolutely beautiful.

-If one can believe undefined sources, the blood diamond issue was also thrown into the market by the company in order to undermine competitors.
-This is absolutely conceivable, because companies of this size can be incredibly brutal in the market and can after all assert control.
-To a large extent, this is because they have foresight and conduct campaigns, as mentioned above.
-A lot of money, perseverance and good marketing can achieve the goal.
+If one can believe undefined sources, the blood diamond issue was also thrown into the market by a company in order to undermine competitors.
+This is absolutely conceivable, because companies of this size can be incredibly brutal in the marke.
+They can, after all, to a large extent control an entire market, precisely because they have foresight.
+And also because they can finance campaigns to achieve their goals with a lot of money, perseverance and good marketing.
 Only in this way, and for the sake of visibility, CocaCola has invented Santa Claus and spread it around the world.
 After all, we are all buying a brown soft drink now, even in the cold season.
 Ingenious.

 However, the diamond market has changed dramatically.
 With the introduction of artificial diamonds to the market, DeBeers was confronted with competition.
 Therefore, the company has put the technology of diamond growing, which they have mastered for decades, in the right light and now sell man made diamonds with moderate success.
 It was even achieved by the lobbyists of the company that the diamonds do not have to be given an identifier.
 This is particularly perfidious sine if you own diamonds in your family heritage, they are suddenly worth nothing, because they have the same value as synthetic diamonds.
 Nobody can hardly see the difference.